PRIDE Model of Practice

-The PRIDE Model of Practice to develop and support resource parents as team members in child protection has three major components: Planning; Development and Support, emphasis on development; and Development and Support, emphasis on support.
-Within these components are14 specific steps or “Points of Engagement,” illustrated in the diagram below.
+The PRIDE Model of Practice to develop and support resource parents as team members in child protection and trauma-informed care of children has three major components: Planning, Development and Support.
+Within these components are 14 specific steps.

 The Planning Component:

 - Step 1, Clarify agency’s mission, as staff and resource parents alike must know and be committed to the focus of the agency’s work.

 - Step 2, Identify how resource parents help achieve the agency’s mission through five core competencies that will form the foundation for assessment and preparation.